This page was reviewed under our medical and editorial policy by

 Ports are inside of the body, so removal requires a small cut in the skin.
 Central catheters in the chest have a larger entry site, so they also may need more careful removal.
 A local anesthetic or conscious sedation may be used.

-Below are a few questions to consider asking when discussing options with your care team:
+Below are a few questions to consider asking when discussing options with the care team: